MauritzOrlinski/MauritzOrlinski/README.md

 Hi, I'm Mauritz Orlinski.
 Some Quick Facts about me:
 - I'm German
+- I'm a student at the Technical University Munich
-- I love computer science
+- I love computer science and maths
-- I also really enjoy maths and physics
+- I also really enjoy physics and a bit of engineering
 - in my free time I like to develop some of my private projects
 - my current favourite algorithm is the Prim Algorithm for solving MST or the radix sort for sorting in linear time, I like them because they both are based on such simple but still genius ideas